Understanding Sectional Title Levies: 5 Key Insights for Trustees | EstateIQ Blog

 What Are Levies and Why Do They Matter?

-In short, Sectional Title Levies are each owner’s share of the cost of running the scheme.
-The meaning of levies is simple: if the body corporate spends money, that money has to come from somewhere — and that somewhere is the collective pocket of all the owners.
+In short, sectional title levies are each owner's share of the cost of running the scheme.
+If the body corporate spends money, that money has to come from somewhere — and that somewhere is the collective pocket of all the owners.

 Think of it like this: when you walk through the gate at night and the lights switch on, or when you step into a freshly cleaned lift that doesn't smell like a forgotten takeaway, you're seeing your levies at work.